Skip to content

 def smape(baseline: NDArray[float64], measurement: NDArray[float64]) -> float:

-"""Compute the symmetric mean absolute percentage error of `measurement` against `baseline`
+"""Compute the symmetric mean absolute percentage error of `measurement`

 """